Madewell and Parks Project's new sustainable collab helps to preserve national parks - CNN Underscored

-For this line, the brands teamed up to highlight a few of their favorite national parks, including Joshua Tree, Yosemite and Zion, with tees, a hoodie, ahat and more, all that have all been imbued with Madewell’s cool tonal vibes.
+For this line, the brands teamed up to highlight a few of their favorite national parks, including Joshua Tree, Yosemite and Zion, with tees, a hoodie, a hat and more, all of which have been imbued with Madewell’s cool tonal vibes.
 Not to mention, every purchase from the collection comes with a “Leave It Better” Cleanup Pack (made from biodegradable materials, of course) so you can do your part to preserve nature when you head out on your next adventure.

 Check out the items from the unisex collaboration and from Parks Project’s own line, now available in stores and online at Madewell, below: